sxtq/monero-installer/README.md

 ## Install
 Just put the updater.sh script where you want the xmr directory that contains the monero wallet software and the wallet files then type.

-First Download the updater with this command
+First Download the updater with this command (This requires you have git installed for this command)
 ```
 $ git clone https://github.com/882wZS6Ps7/Monero-CLI-bash-updater.git
 ```